-There are a number of Diovan precautions and warnings to be aware of, including drug interactions, the safety of taking Diovan while pregnant or nursing, and side effects that can occur in some people taking the drug (such as a decrease in kidney function).
-Before taking Diovan, it is important to tell your healthcare provider if you are pregnant or trying to become pregnant, if you are on dialysis, or if you have heart or liver disease.
-People who should not take Diovan at all include those who are allergic to Diovan or the inactive ingredients used to make it.
-Be sure to talk with your healthcare provider about any Diovan warnings and precautions that may apply to you.
+There are a number of Diovan precautions and warnings to be aware of, including drug interactions, the safety of taking the drug while pregnant or nursing, and side effects that can occur (such as a decrease in kidney function).
+Before taking Diovan, tell your healthcare provider if you have heart or liver disease, among other conditions.

 Diovan: What Should I Tell My Healthcare Provider?You should talk with your healthcare provider prior to taking Diovan® (valsartan) if you have: